ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 ### Compatibility of deployed apps with new Kubernetes runtime and among each other

 From all the apps you have seen deployed in previous guides, when you update a Kubernetes cluster, you have to worry first about those who provide internal services for your Kubernetes cluster.
-Those apps usually require particular functionality from the Kubernetes API, so a change in the runtime will affect them more seriously than to a regular app or service.
+Those apps usually require particular functionality from the Kubernetes API, so a change in the runtime can affect them more seriously than to a regular app or service.
 Therefore, identify the apps which can be considered critical in your K3s cluster:

 - [**Cert-manager**](https://cert-manager.io/)\
-  Manager and provider of certificates, like the wildcard one you've used with some of your deployed apps.
+  Manager and provider of certificates, like the wildcard one you have used with some of your deployed apps.

   - [List of supported cert-manager releases](https://cert-manager.io/docs/releases/)\
     This list specifies the versions available and with what Kubernetes versions they can run.